Background

 The forum arose from a network of indigenous library professionals from Aotearoa, Australia and America in recognition of a commonality of ‘indigenous’ experience within the profession and a vision to articulate indigenous viewpoints in all aspects of information management.

-The first forum was held in Auckland, New Zealand and hosted by Te Rōpū Whakahau (an affiliation of Māori professionals within the information management industry) in 1999 with successive forums held in Sweden, Santa Fe, New Mexico, Saskatchewan, Canada and Brisbane, Australia.
+The first forum was held in Auckland, New Zealand and hosted by Te Rōpū Whakahau (an affiliation of Māori professionals within the information management industry) in 1999.